microsoft/fast/packages/fast-element/docs/building-components.md

 </h3>
 ```

-> **NOTE:** Dynamic content is set via the `textContent` HTML property.
+> **NOTE:** Dynamic content is set via the `textContent` HTML property for security reasons.
 You *cannot* set HTML content this way.
 See below for the explicit, opt-in mechanism for setting HTML.

-#### Dynamic Properties
+#### Dynamic Attributes

-You can also use an expression to set a property on an HTML element.
-Simply place the expression where the value of the HTML attribute would normal go.
-The template engine will map your attribute to the element's property and set it with the value of your expression.
+You can also use an expression to set an attribute value on an HTML Element.
+Simply place the expression where the value of the HTML attribute could go.
+The template engine will then use your expression to set the value using `setAttribute(...)`, whenever it needs to be updated.
+Additionally, some attributes are known as [boolean attributes](https://developer.mozilla.org/en-US/docs/Web/HTML/Attributes#Boolean_Attributes) (e.g. required, readonly, disabled).
+These attributes behave differently from normal attributes, and need special value handling.
+The templating engine will handle this for you if you prepend the attribute name with a `?`.

-**Example: Basic Property Values**
+**Example: A Basic Attribute Values**

 ```HTML
 <a href=${x => x.aboutLink}>About</a>
 ```

-**Example: Interpolated Property Values**
+**Example: Interpolated Attribute Values**

 ```HTML
 <a href="products/${x => x.id}">